 Something or some nutrients may be lacking somewhere, and our adenium has to cut back on a few parts to move the nutrients to the places where it thinks are essential to sustain the life of the plant.

 If we continue with this size, we may not have enough to distribute to everyone.
-This signals to us, as the loving and thoughtful gardeners, that our plants may need some nutrient boost.
+This signals to us, as thoughtful gardeners, that our plants may need some nutrient boost.

 Insect attacked leaves

 Our young, fresh adenium leaves are yummy treats for the worms, bugs and comfy homes for other insects to lay eggs.
 When you see tiny red dots clustering up on the leaves, you know your leaves have been visited by an unwanted visitor called the red spider mite.

 To ask the visitors to leave, you may want to take a drastic approach and spray some chemicals like supracide, kelthane, or tribon on both sides of the leaves.
 Be careful though because these chemicals can be highly toxic with side effects appeared only much later.

 For a milder solution, try horticultural oils (like neem oil) as a prevention.
 Onion, garlic, mustard also work.
 The oil in dish soap helps dissolve the insects' protective coat & messes a bit with their reproduction system.
 So, it may scare them away.